Pair QuizHack

 QuizHack supports that workflow by keeping uploaded notes and documents available while the student works through Classroom tasks.
 Instead of leaving the page to search for context, the student can keep the material nearby and ask clarifying questions about the same source in chat.
 That makes the support feel more grounded in the real course instead of detached from it.

 Google Classroom work does not always arrive in one standard format.
 Depending on the assignment, students may need help with short-answer style review, structured quizzes, matching concepts, multi-select reasoning, or quick numeric checks.
-The more mixed the coursework, the more useful it becomes to keep one dependable study workflow.
+The more mixed the coursework, the more useful it becomes to keep one dependable homework workflow.

 QuizHack is built to support that kind of variety.
 Notes, AI chat, and question support remain in one place even as the assignment shifts from quick recall into denser reasoning.
 That is a better long-term fit for Google Classroom than a disconnected workflow where each new format sends the student into another tool or tab.